International Scholars Program

-Winning scholar recipients are expected to spend approximately two weeks in the U.S. to visit various universities and clinics, and attend the 2020 Vascular Annual Meeting, to be held June 17-20, 2020 in Toronto, Canada.
+Winning scholar recipients are expected to spend approximately two weeks in the U.S. to visit various universities and clinics, and attend the 2023 Vascular Annual Meeting, to be held June 14-17, 2023 in National Harbor, Maryland

 Working with a mentor, the scholar will visit clinical, teaching and research programs.
 Visits may be scheduled prior to the Vascular Annual Meeting, post meeting, or a combination of both.
 Scholars will work with mentors to schedule activities.

 A letter is required from each scholar’s supervisor, indicating that dates of travel have been approved.

 Scholars are expected to submit a full written report of the experiences provided through the scholarships upon completion of their tours and attend the International Forum during the Vascular Annual Meeting to receive their award.

 “Participating in the SVS Scholarship program gave me a unique opportunity to be involved in the everyday life of leading vascular units in the United States.”